MicrosoftLearning/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

     > &#128221; This command will open the terminal with the starting directory already set to the **31-create-container-arm-template** folder.

+1. Begin the interactive login procedure for the Azure CLI using the following command:

+    ```
+    az login
+    ```

+1. The Azure CLI will automatically open a web browser window or tab. within the browser instance, sign into the Azure CLI using the Microsoft credentials associated with your subscription.

+1. Check if your lab provider has created a resource group for you, if so, record its name since you will need it in the next section.

+    ```
+    az group list --query "[].{ResourceGroupName:name}" -o table
+    ```

+    This command could return multiple Resource Group names.

+1. (Optional) ***If no Resource Group was created for you***, choose a Resource Group name and create it. *Be aware that some lab envrionments might be locked down and you will need an administrator to create the Resource Group for you.*

+    i.
+Get the your location name closet to you from this list

+    ```
+    az account list-locations --query "sort_by([].{YOURLOCATION:name, DisplayName:regionalDisplayName}, &YOURLOCATION)" --output table
+    ```

+    ii.
+Create the resource group.  *Be aware that some lab envrionments might be locked down and you will need an administrator to create the Resource Group for you.*
+    ```
+    az group create --name YOURRESOURCEGROUPNAME --location YOURLOCATION
+    ```

 1. Create a new variable name **resourceGroup** using the name of the resource group you created or viewed earlier in this lab using the following command:

     ```